popgenmethods/smcpp/README.rst

   may need to experiment a bit.

 - ``--timepoints``: This command specifies the starting and ending time points of the model.
-It accepts either a comma-separated list of two numbers `t1,tK` specifying the starting and ending time points of the model (in generations), or the default setting `h`.
-If `h` is specified, SMC++ will use an experimental heuristic to calculate the model time points points automatically.
+It accepts two numbers `t1 tK` specifying the starting and ending time points of the model (in generations).
+If not specified, SMC++ will use an heuristic to calculate the model time points points automatically.

-- ``--regularization-penalty``: This parameter penalizes curvature in the estimated size history.
+- ``--regularization-penalty``, ``-rp``: This parameter penalizes curvature in the estimated size history.
 The default value of this parameter is ``6.0``.
 Lower values of the penalty shrink the estimated size history towards a line.
 If your estimates exhibit too much